neondatabase/website/content/docs/extensions/pgrag.md

 - **Generating embeddings for chunks**

-  These function let you generate embeddings for chunks either directly in the extension using a small but best-in-class model on the server's CPU or by callign out to a 3rd-party API such as OpenAI.
+  These functions let you generate embeddings for chunks either directly in the extension using a small but best-in-class model on the server's CPU or by callign out to a 3rd-party API such as OpenAI.

   - `rag_bge_small_en_v15.embedding_for_passage(text) -> vector(384)`
   - `rag.openai_text_embedding_3_small(text) -> vector(1536)`

-### Second stage RAG pipeline functions

 - **Generating embeddings for questions**

-  These function let you generate embeddings for the questions
+  These functions let you generate embeddings for the questions

   - `rag_bge_small_en_v15.embedding_for_query(text) -> vector(384)`
   - `rag.openai_text_embedding_3_small(text) -> vector(1536)`

 - **Reranking**

-  This function allows you to rerank chunks against the question, using a small but best-in-class model that runs locally on the data server using the server's CPU.
+  This function allows you to rerank chunks against the question using a small but best-in-class model that runs locally on the database server.

   - `rag_jina_reranker_v1_tiny_en.rerank_distance(text, text) -> real`

 - **Calling out to chat models**

-  This function permits making API calls out to AI chat models such as ChatGPT to generate an answer using the question and the chunks together.
+  This function lets you make API calls to AI chat models such as ChatGPT to generate an answer using the question and the chunks together.

   - `rag.openai_chat_completion(json) -> json`